 However, much of the Republican nominee’s subsequent speech was filled with fear—demonizing his opponents and portraying the country he ran only four years ago on the brink of collapse.

-“Over the past four years, Kamala Harris has orchestrated the most egregious betrayal that any leader in American history has ever inflicted upon our people,” Trump said “She has violated her oath, eradicated our southern border, and unleashed an army of migrant gangs who are waging a campaign of violence and terror against our citizens.
+“Over the past four years, Kamala Harris has orchestrated the most egregious betrayal that any leader in American history has ever inflicted upon our people,” Trump said.
+“She has violated her oath, eradicated our southern border, and unleashed an army of migrant gangs who are waging a campaign of violence and terror against our citizens.
 There has never been anything like it, anywhere in the world for any country.”

 The speech followed an hours-long rally featuring some of Trump’s loudest celebrity supporters, including Hulk Hogan, Tucker Carlson, and Elon Musk.
-An early opener, comedian Tony Hinchcliffe, bombed on stage after calling Puerto Rico a “floating pile of garbage,”—remarks that were broadly condemned by both Republicans and Democrats.
+An early opener, comedian Tony Hinchcliffe, bombed on stage after calling Puerto Rico a “floating island of garbage,”—remarks that were broadly condemned by both Republicans and Democrats.
 Lawmakers including House Speaker Mike Johnson and Alabama Sen. Tommy Tuberville were also in attendance.

 In the weeks leading up to the rally, Trump faced fierce criticism from some of his former staffers.
 Gen. Mark Milley, the chairman of the Joint Chiefs of Staff under Trump, called Trump “fascist to the core,” veteran journalist Bob Woodward reported.
 John Kelly, his former chief of staff, told The Atlantic that the former president praised some of Adolf Hitler’s policies and the military generals serving in Nazi Germany.